rromanotero/os_labs/2_HAL_and_Fonts/README.md

 ##### PI 3

-This is how it looks in the PI, when printing an excerpt from Alice in Wonderland.
+This is how it looks in the PI, when printing an excerpt from Alice in Wonderland (THIS IS JUST A DEMO!
+YOU DO NOT NEED TO DO THIS).

 <img src="https://github.com/rromanotero/os_labs/blob/master/2_HAL_and_Fonts/images/lab_solution_pi.jpg" width="620"/>